 • Digital products like templates, fonts, or design resources

-• Designer/artist portfolio shops selling limited-run items
+• Designer or artist portfolio shops selling limited-run items

 • Merch stores with a handful of products where the brand site matters more than the store